-During construction, the project in combination with planned projects in the cumulative RSA would result in a significant cumulative noise impact under CEQA because construction activities could occur simultaneously near sensitive receptors such that they would combine to create noise levels exceeding federal (FRA and FHWA) or state standards.
-As noted above, while the timing of HSR construction activities within areas where other planned development construction is likely to occur is uncertain at this time, there is the potential that elements of the HSR project and the Google Project could be under construction simultaneously in San Jose.
-The project design would comply with FRA and FTA guidelines for minimizing construction noise when work is conducted within 1,000 feet of sensitive receptors.
+During construction, the project in combination with planned projects in the cumulative RSA would not result in a significant cumulative noise impact under CEQA because construction activities would not occur simultaneously near sensitive receptors such that they would combine to create noise levels exceeding federal (FRA and FHWA) or state standards.
+Furthermore, project design would comply with FRA and FTA guidelines for minimizing construction noise when work is conducted within 1,000 feet of sensitive receptors.
 Consequently, the project would not cause or contribute to a significant cumulative construction noise impact.
 Therefore, CEQA does not require mitigation.

 During operations, the project in combination with other planned projects in the cumulative RSA would result in significant cumulative noise impacts under CEQA because noise-sensitive receptors would generate noise levels above existing ambient levels and in exceedance of FRA criteria for moderate and severe noise impact as a result of train passbys.
 The project's contribution to the cumulative impact would be considerable because it would substantially increase the baseline ambient noise conditions of the many planned transportation projects.
 The Authority would implement mitigation measures to minimize operations noise impacts (NV-MM#3, NV-MM#5, NV-MM#6, NV-MM#7), discussed in more detail in Section 3.4.
-However, while these mitigation measures will be effective at reducing the number of severe noise impacts in the cumulative RSA, they will not mitigate all noise impacts because noise barriers are not cost effective or acoustically feasible in all areas with predicted noise impacts.
-Because severe noise impacts will remain following mitigation, the cumulative impact will be significant and unavoidable under CEQA.
+However, while these mitigation measures would be effective at reducing the number of severe noise impacts in the cumulative RSA, they would not mitigate all noise impacts because noise barriers are not cost effective or acoustically feasible in all areas with predicted noise impacts.
+Because severe noise impacts would remain following mitigation, the cumulative impact would be significant and unavoidable under CEQA.